 - What one nightly ritual could you adopt that would help you to sleep better from now on?

-Additionally, I sleep each night wearing ear plugs and an eye mask, plus soundproof headphones (for when I sleep on my back, which I do twice during each night).
-This has helped me appear my best the following morning.
+Additionally, I sleep each night wearing earplugs and an eye mask, plus soundproof headphones (for when I sleep on my back, which I do twice during each night).
+This has helped me appear at my best the following morning.

 3. Ancestral Diet

 However, it has only been within a tiny blip of recent human history that we began trying to feed these bacteria industrialized foods.
-And that’s not working so good.
+And that’s not working so well.

 A primal-inspired diet that honors the best aspects of our ancestors – from a time before agriculture and industry – can do wonders for our cellular health, including the health of our skin cells.

 4. Smarter Exercise